-For example, a group of UCLA students has opened a homeless shelter, which offers nine beds, a study room, and meals.
+For example, a group of California students has opened a number of homeless shelters, that offer beds, study space, and meals to those in need.
 Also, students from Temple University in Philadelphia have raised funds from donations to support a scholarship that will provide students with housing and food security.

 From the government side, the states of Washington, California, and Massachusetts are focusing on bills that will create pilot programs to “house and feed homeless college students”.

 Corsia Logistics believes that every student is entitled to equal access to the curriculum and support with food or housing to get through college.
 That is why we have developed our pilot scholarship opportunity program open to all students from across the US.
 Our initiative is tightly connected with the skill to write purposefully – an essential skill in life and business.
 Because we see the ability to communicate well as key to success in any industry, we want to reward students who are passionate and work hard and are willing to try.